 What Is The Difference Between Regular And Studio Mixing Headphones?

 The major difference between regular and studio headphones is accurate audio quality.
 The studio headphones will help to mix and master all the tunes.
 Moreover, you can easily record with studio headphones because they have a better frequency response.

 Why Is It Recommended To Mix With Studio Headphones?

 The studio headphones are specifically designed to do mixing.
 Moreover, the studio headphones will produce accurate audio, and you can easily mix the tubes with studio headphones because they have a wider frequency range.

 Are Studio Headphones Suitable For Gaming?

 You can use the studio headphone for gaming, but they don’t have a built-in microphone.
 So you have to buy a mic with the studio headphones additionally.
-Nevertheless, the studio headphones have better quality than gaming headphones.
+Nevertheless, studio headphones have better quality than gaming headphones.